Does Kratom Interact With Magnesium?

 Yellow vein kratom does not possess any remarkable characteristics.
 The only thing that sets it apart is that it’s the mildest out of them all.
-This makes yellow vein the natural choice for those who are sensitive to kratom.
+This makes the yellow vein the natural choice for those sensitive to kratom.

 There is nothing inherently dangerous about mixing kratom and magnesium.
-In fact, if you’re a kratom consumer, you’ve already been doing this because we all consume magnesium through our diets.
+If you’re a kratom consumer, you’ve already been doing this because we all consume magnesium through our diets.

-If you feel like you need to supplement magnesium, double-check with your doctor, as a magnesium overdose is always possible.
+If you need to supplement magnesium, double-check with your doctor, as a magnesium overdose is always possible.
 Or you could always include more magnesium-rich foods in your diet.

 - Guerrera, M. P., Volpe, S. L., & Mao, J. J. (2009).
 Therapeutic uses of magnesium.
 American family physician, 80(2), 157-162.

 - Ismail, A. A., Ismail, Y., & Ismail, A. A. (2018).
 Chronic magnesium deficiency and human disease; time for reappraisal?.
 QJM: An International Journal of Medicine, 111(11), 759-763.